-One day we were working with Blue army, an Icelandic non profit organization that has big plans to make the coastline clean.
+One day we were working with the Blue army, an Icelandic partner non-profit organization that helps us to make the coastline clean.
 Their leader is a very interesting Icelander with big ideas and a lot of enthusiasm.
-We were working in Reykjanes peninsula and in one day we collected more than one ton of mostly plastic waste.
+We were working in the Reykjanes peninsula and in one day we collected more than one ton of mostly plastic waste.
 The majority of plastic that we found came from fishing boats, we found also a lot of fishing nets and ropes along with the usual: plastic bottles and plastic containers.
 Some of the trash had identifiers on them so we could even determine where it came from – Russia, Ukraine, Norway, Denmark and even Canada.

-In our free time we went on different excursions and the participants also had good time in the city, discovering local cuisine and enjoying different events and night life.
+In our free time we went on different excursions and the volunteers also had good time in the city, discovering local cuisine and enjoying different events and the night life.
 We relaxed on the geothermal beach and even enjoyed some sunshine in Reykjavík.